03. A Mysterious Old Man in San Francisco

 I repeat the words over and over, and finally make up my mind.

-At 3:00 p.m. on May 3, after six months in the U.S., Aomi, now prepared for Cape Horn, passes under the rust-red Golden Gate Bridge and leaves San Francisco Bay.
+At 3:00 p.m. on May 3, after six months in the United States, Aomi, now prepared for Cape Horn, passes under the rust-red Golden Gate Bridge and leaves San Francisco Bay.

-My heart is as dark as a rainy sky, even though departure should be a joyful moment.
-I don't want to go to sea.
+My heart is as dark as a rainy sky, though departure should be a joyful moment.
+I do not want to go to sea.
 I want to stay on land.
-I feel like a kamikaze pilot on a suicide mission, holding back tears as I tighten my Hinomaru Hachimaki—the traditional Rising Sun headband.
-My feelings are now completely different from when I left Japan last year.
+I feel like a kamikaze pilot on a suicide mission, holding back tears as I tighten my Hinomaru hachimaki—the traditional Rising Sun headband.
+My feelings are now entirely different from when I left Japan last year.
 At that time, I knew nothing about the sea.

-A storm begins as Aomi sails out to sea, and the land disappears on the horizon behind me.
-The tops of the waves begin to curl out like tongues, then crash violently over the hull.
-The sky and sea are all gloomy gray, but the tongue of water I look up at is a transparent green—clear as a thick sheet of glass against the gray sky.
+As Aomi sails out, a storm begins, and the land disappears on the horizon behind me.
+The tops of the waves start to curl forward like tongues, then crash violently over the hull.
+The sky and sea are uniform, gloomy gray, but the tongue of water I look up at is a transparent green—like a thick sheet of glass against the gray sky.

 I quickly replace the regular jib in front of the mast with a small storm jib.
-Still, Aomi tilts more than 50 degrees to the side, and the cabin window is now underwater.
+Even so, Aomi heels more than 50 degrees and the cabin window is now submerged.
 The view of the seawater through the small acrylic window is a deep, soul-cleansing blue, hard to imagine from the gloomy gray sea.
 Countless white bubbles flow through the water.
-It's like being in an aquarium—no, more like being in a submarine.
+It feels like being inside an aquarium—or rather, inside a submarine.

-My body, no longer used to the boat's rocking, is already rejecting it.
-Feeling as if I might vomit from Aomi's constant rise and fall, I enter the cabin, peel off my oilskin jacket and pants—both drenched with spray—and collapse onto the violently rocking bed as if struck by a severe illness.
-After more than six months on land, I had forgotten what the real sea was.
+My body, no longer accustomed to the boat's motion, rejects it.
+Feeling like vomiting from Aomi's constant rise and fall, I enter the cabin, peel off my oilskin jacket and pants—both drenched with spray—and collapse onto the violently rocking bunk, lying there as if struck by a severe illness.
+After more than six months on land, I had forgotten what the real sea was like.
 Now I am back.

-Seasick and groggy in bed, I find myself remembering my life in the U.S. I recall the days I longed for Cape Horn, working hard to earn money and remodeling Aomi little by little.
-I was so passionate that I even forgot to eat—now I understand that dreaming of the voyage from land is the most enjoyable part of a sea journey.
+Seasick and groggy in bed, I begin to recall my days in the United States.
+I remember the days I longed for Cape Horn, working hard to earn money and remodeling Aomi little by little.
+I was so absorbed that I often forgot to eat.
+Now I realize that dreaming about the voyage from shore is the most enjoyable part of a sea journey.

 The storm continues for two full days.
 The mainsail tears in two, the navigation light at the top of the mast blows away, seawater enters the cabin, and most of the food is soaked.
-The paper labels on the canned food, bought with the little money I had left, are wet and peeling, with the cans beginning to rust.
+The paper labels on the canned goods—purchased with the little money I had left—are wet and peeling, and the cans are beginning to rust.

-The voyage to Chile, in South America, is a non-stop, three-month voyage of over 10,000 kilometers, crossing the equator.
+The voyage to Chile, in South America, is a non-stop, three-month journey of over 10,000 kilometers, crossing the equator.

-Here begins a new chapter in my close relationship with the sea.
+Here begins a new chapter in my relationship with the sea.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.